Decaying vector dark matter with low reheating temperature for KM3NeT signal and its impact on gravitational waves: WIMP/FIMP Dark Matter with low reheating

 As defined earlier, $\bar z_{W_D} = n^{eq}_{W_D} a^{3}$, where $\langle \sigma v \rangle$ denotes the thermal averaged DM annihilation cross section.
 Depending on the Hubble parameter $H$, which in turn depends on $\Gamma{_\phi}$, DM can be either thermal or non-thermal even for the same interaction strength $\langle \sigma v \rangle$.
 Finally, based on the $|\delta z_{W_D}|$ and $\delta a$ criteria, the Boltzmann equations will be solved in micrOMEGAs with either the equilibrium abundance or zero abundance as the initial condition at $t = t_{I}$.
-As we discussed in section \ref{sec:thermalDM}, in the perturbative regime with gauge coupling value $g_{D}<\sqrt{4 \pi}$, DM is always overproduced for $M_{W_D} > 3 \times 10^{5}$ GeV.
-In the following plots, we discuss how it is possible to accommodate heavy DM candidates in the low reheating temperature scenario due to the continuous production of entropy, which will be suitable to explain the KM3NeT signal.
+It is worth mentioning that in the present work we have not considered DM production from inflaton annihilation mediated by the graviton, which is unavoidable.
+Following Refs.~\cite{Cook:2015vqa, Clery:2021bwz, Haque:2021mab, Haque:2020zco, Lee:2024rjw}, we have checked that DM produced through the gravitational portal from inflaton annihilation is suppressed compared to the usual freeze-in production from thermal bath particles.
+We have verified this for Starobinsky-type potential which can be approximated to the quadratic inflaton potential in the limit of sub-Plackian field value during reheating, and found that the gravitationally produced DM is always subdominant; therefore, we have not included gravitational production in the present work.
+It is to be noted that this conclusion holds for the quadratic inflaton potential and for the inflation potential with a higher power of the inflaton field may dominantly produce the DM through the gravitational portal as discussed in Refs. \cite{Clery:2021bwz, Haque:2021mab, Haque:2020zco}.
+The gravitational production of DM is relevant only when DM is produced via the freeze-in mechanism.
+Once DM is produced through the freeze-out mechanism, we consider the DM number density to be same as the thermal density, and the prior history of its production is not relevant for the WIMP-type DM candidate.